asifbacchus/NextCloudBackup/README.md

 the 503.html, nc_borg.details and nc_sql.details files in place, then you don't have to specify their locations when running the script.

+Remember to make the script executable!

+    ```Bash
+    chmod +x backup.sh
+    ```

+In addition, you can rename this script file to anything you like.
+The log file will use that same name by default when naming itself and any mention of this file in the logs will automatically use whatever name you choose to give it.

 ## Environment notes

 The script is designed to be easy to use but still be flexible enough to